Skip to main content

 The ADA’s Mandate for Confidentiality and Notice

-The Act provides a foundational layer of protection that applies to any wellness program involving medical inquiries, irrespective of its connection to a health plan.
+The Americans with Disabilities Act provides a foundational layer of protection that applies to any wellness program involving medical inquiries, irrespective of its connection to a health plan.
 The ADA’s confidentiality provisions are robust.
 They mandate that any medical information gathered must be maintained in files that are separate from an employee’s main personnel file.

 Furthermore, the ADA requires that employers provide you with a clear and understandable notice before you provide any health information.
 This is not a passive requirement.
 The notice must explicitly state: